mcintyre321/PieDb/README.md

 PieDb
 =====

 The minimal embedded .net database that is as easy-as-pie.

+Useful when you just want to get started QUICKLY with NO FUSS.

 Nuget: Install-Package PieDb